Question 1: How do Graduate School policies/requirements differ from those of the Grady College?

 Question 6: What is the advising process like?

 During each preregistration cycle, you meet with your advisor (major professor) to discuss course selection.
-You should attend each meeting prepared — with a planned program of study and a completed OFFICIAL GRADUATE ADVISEMENT FORM (yellow advising form).
+You should attend each meeting prepared — with a planned program of study and a completed OFFICIAL GRADUATE ADVISEMENT FORM that can be downloaded at: https://grady.uga.edu/forms/graduate/advisory.PDF.
 Your advisor must sign your ADVISEMENT FORM or you will not be allowed to register for courses.